Hear and play music with nearby players. For the first time in World of Warcraft, your character can literally become a bard!

 Musician plays music files in MIDI format.
 MIDI files have a .mid, .midi or .kar extension and do not contain any sound like MP3s, but a sequence of notes.
 This is why a MIDI file sounds differently according to the software or musical instrument it's played on.

 You can find millions of MIDI files very easily by searching for MIDI + music genre/title/etc. on Google.
-I also made a selection of cool music files you can try with the add-on.

 - Open the MIDI import tool located at musician.lenwe.io/import in your web browser.
 (You can also find the import tool in the Interface/AddOns/Musician/MidiConvert folder.)